 - (a) That the Board has reassessed the licensee's objectives and plans, and has reviewed the licensee's corporate strategy document; - (b) That the Board has reassessed the licensee's overall risk profile, and its mapping of risks and the control environment put in place to meet those risks.
-The Board must comment whether the control environment remains effective and appropriate; - (c) That the Board has assessed the licensee's internal controls, to confirm that these are based on established policies and procedures approved by the Board and provide reasonable assurance of the integrity and reliability of its financial records; - (d) That the Board has assessed whether adherence to established internal limits and controls was continuously monitored; - (e) That the Board has assessed that all new (or material changes to) significant policies, procedures and products introduced by the licensee since the last Board certification were appropriately reviewed and approved at the time; - (f) That the Board has assessed that management and staff have complied with the licensee's corporate code of conduct (see Paragraph HC-2.2.4); and - (g) That in the period under review, the Board had received and reviewed the external auditor's management letter within six months of the (previous) financial year end, together with comments on the letter and proposed actions, from the licensee's audit committee and senior management. - HC-1.11.6 With respect to HC-1.11.5 (g), a Director's certificate received (for example) no later than 31 March 2004, covering the year ending 31 December 2003, would need to certify that the management letter for the year ending 31 December 2002 was received and reviewed by the Board by 30 June 2003.
+The Board must comment whether the control environment remains effective and appropriate; - (c) That the Board has assessed the licensee's internal controls, to confirm that these are based on established policies approved by the Board and provide reasonable assurance of the integrity and reliability of its financial records; - (d) That the Board has assessed whether adherence to established internal limits and controls was continuously monitored; - (e) That the Board has assessed that all new (or material changes to) significant policies and products introduced by the licensee since the last Board certification were appropriately reviewed and approved at the time; - (f) That the Board has assessed that management and staff have complied with the licensee's corporate code of conduct (see Paragraph HC-2.2.4); and - (g) That in the period under review, the Board had received and reviewed the external auditor's management letter within six months of the (previous) financial year end, together with comments on the letter and proposed actions, from the licensee's audit committee and senior management.

+HC-1.11.6 This Paragraph was deleted in January 2022].